horahoradev/horahora/README.md

+Note: this project is no longer maintained.
+A successor is coming :)

+Please contact me if you'd like to be involved.

 # Horahora
 ## Locally archive, browse, and share videos from nearly any site

-Note: this project is outdated by https://kirakira.dev (source coming soon).

-Horahora is a collaborative archival management tool.

 It allows you to:
 - download and continuously sync videos from any link supported by yt-dlp